whayler1/rivets-example/readme.md

 #### Looping Through an Array with the rv-each-* Binder

 A common task in templating is generating markup from an array.
 Rivets uses the `rv-each-*` [binder](https://github.com/mikeric/rivets/wiki/Core-Binders#each-item) for this.
-This employs an interesting trick where the variable you define in the glob `rv-each-<variable>` becomes your reference to that object within the loop (in the case the object is an array).
-This is analagous to [for...in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop logic, where `for variable in object` is analagous to `rv-each-variable="object"`.
+This employs an interesting trick where the variable you define in the glob `rv-each-<variable>` becomes your reference to the current key within the loop.
+This is analogous to [for...in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop logic, where `for variable in object` is analogous to `rv-each-variable="object"`.

 Let's define the array of products for our candy shop.
 We'll add this to the data object in "candy-shop.js".
 We're going to use all the items named in the 50 cent song ["Candy Shop"](http://rapgenius.com/50-cent-candy-shop-lyrics).